 Hint: We provide ready-to-use material for the press.

-In June 1817, so precisely 200 years ago, German inventor Karl von Drais conceived the “Laufmaschine”, a wooden replacement for the horseback.
-This earliest predecessor of what is today known as a “bicycle” had no pedals, which is why the driver propelled it by pushing with his feet.
-In honour of Karl von Drais’ groundbreaking invention, we made our first demonstrator for the POWVER project out of wood, with the exception of a few 21st century enhancements:
+In June 1817, so about 200 years ago, German inventor Karl von Drais conceived the “Laufmaschine”, a wooden replacement for the horseback.
+This earliest predecessor of what is today known as a “bicycle” had no pedals, which is why the driver propelled it by pushing with her feet.
+In honour of Karl von Drais’ groundbreaking invention, we have echoed the original design by creating a demonstrator of POWVER technology out of wood, with the exception of a few 21st century enhancements:

 Our “Draisine” is propelled by a 200W electric motor, and controlled by a Raspberry Pi.
 The main challenge was, given that the Draisine has no pedals, to sense the user’s pushes and to amplify them.